meganskye/docs/content/en/dev-tut-dvm-deposit.md

 - Chain ID： `43`
 - Currency Symbol： `PRING`

-Click Save, and the Pangolin network will be added in Metamask.
-After being successfully added, you will be able to transfer tokens or deploy smart contracts with Metamask.
+Click Save, and Pangolin network will be added; and then you will be ready to transfer tokens or deploy smart contracts using Metamask.

 ## Add Pangolin to Apps